arj-shriv/CUORE/README.md

 # NeuralODE for Time-Series Signal Modeling

 ## Overview
-This project implements a **Neural Ordinary Differential Equation (Neural ODE)** architecture to model the continuous-time dynamics of real-world signals.
+This project implements a **Neural Ordinary Differential Equation (Neural ODE)** architecture in JAX and Equinox to model the continuous-time dynamics of real-world signals.
 Neural ODEs treat hidden state evolution as a differential equation parameterized by a neural network, allowing the model to learn realistic time-based behavior rather than relying on simple regression.

 ## Key Contributions
 - **Generative & Differentiable Signal Model**: Built a model capable of simulating realistic signals for downstream tasks such as classification and optimization.